Artem3213212/PyPascalTokenizer/README.rst

 It is tuple with 4 elements:

-* token - string with token text
+* token - string with token text (comments can be list of string)

 * begin - tuple with line and symbol (start from 0) where token begin(first symbol)